eruption-project/eruption-sensor/INSTALL.md

 # Eruption Sensor

-Please download the `Eruption Sesnor` GNOME 4x shell extension from [extensions.gnome.org](https://extensions.gnome.org/extension//).
+Please download the `Eruption Sensor` GNOME 4x shell extension from [extensions.gnome.org](https://extensions.gnome.org/extension//).

 To install and enable the extension, please run the following commands in a terminal: